rtCamp/Frappe-Manager/docs/commands/create.md

 * `--restart`: Docker restart policy.
 Defaults to 'no' (dev) or 'unless-stopped' (prod).
 * `--allow-domain-conflicts`: Skip the domain uniqueness check.
 * `--runtime`: 'mount' (default) live-mounts an editable workspace; 'image' runs a pre-built app image, moved to a new tag with 'fm switch'.
-* `--image`: Image runtime: the pre-built app image to run (repo:tag), local or pullable.
-For the mount runtime's base image see --base-image.
-* `--base-image`: Mount runtime: override the base frappe image (repo:tag) for frappe, socketio, schedule and workers.
-None = fm's default image.
+* `--base-image`: The image the bench's containers run (repo:tag).
+Mount runtime: the base frappe image, with your editable workspace mounted over it.
+Image runtime: the pre-built app image itself, which is where the bench starts and which 'fm switch' later moves to another tag.
-* `--from-image`: Seed the workspace from a baked app image (repo:tag) instead of cloning and installing apps. --apps, --python and --node then override what it carries.
+* `--seed-image`: Mount runtime: seed the workspace from a baked app image (repo:tag) instead of cloning and installing apps. --apps, --python and --node then override what it carries.
+This is a one-time copy, not what the containers run: see --base-image.
 * `--config`: TOML base config: file path or inline.
 Explicit flags win; later --config wins.
 * `--newrelic/--no-newrelic`: Enable NewRelic APM for the web process.
 * `--newrelic-license-key`: NewRelic ingest license key.
 Required with --newrelic.